-The weighted average life of the warrants are 1.68 years.
+The weighted average life of the warrants is 1.43 years.

 Share-based Payment Reserve

 The share-based payment reserve records items recognized as stock-based compensation expense and other share-based payments until such time that the stock options or warrants are exercised, at which time the corresponding amount will be transferred to share capital.